 Only 20 percent of the oil sands lie near the surface where they can easily be mined, and these deposits flank the Athabasca River.
 The rest of the oil sands are buried more than 75 meters below ground and are extracted by injecting hot water into a well that liquefies the oil for pumping.
 In 2010, surface mines produced 356.99 million barrels of crude oil, while in situ production (the hot water wells) yielded 189.41 million barrels of oil.

-This series of images from the Landsat satellite shows the growth of surface mines over the Athabasca oil sands between 1984 and 2011.
+These images from Landsat satellites show the growth of surface mines over the Athabasca oil sands between 1984 and 2016.
 The Athabasca River runs through the center of the scene, separating two major operations.
 To extract the oil at these locations, oil producers remove the sand in big, open-pit mines, which are tan and irregularly shaped.
 The sand is rinsed with hot water to separate the oil, and then the sand and wastewater are stored in “tailings ponds,” which have smooth tan or green surfaces in satellite images.

 The process of extracting oil from the sand is expensive.
 It takes two tons of sand to produce one barrel of crude oil.
 Great Canadian Oil Sands opened the first large-scale mine in 1967, but growth was slow until 2000 because the global cost of a barrel of oil was too low to make oil sands profitable.

 The images above show slow growth between 1984 and 2000, followed by a decade of more rapid development.
 The first mine (from 1967, now part of the Millennium Mine) is visible near the Athabasca River in the 1984 image.
-The only new development visible between 1984 and 2000 is the Mildred Lake Mine (west of the river), which began production in 1996.
+The only new development visible between 1984 and 2000 is the Mildred Lake Mine (west of the river), which began production in 1978, and was expanded in 1996.

 After 2000, the price of oil began to climb, and investment in oil sands became profitable.
 The Millennium Mine expanded east of the Athabasca River, and the Steepbank Mine was developed in the east.
 The Mildred Lake Mine also shows evidence of growth.
 It is a trend that is likely to continue since permits have been approved to expand mines in this region.
 The large images include a view of additional mines developing to the north.

 Companies are required to restore the land after they have finished mining.
 In this series of images, the large tailings pond from the 1967 mine was gradually drained and filled in.
-Though the mining companies planted grasses on the site, the images don’t show plant growth as of 2011.
+The mining companies pledged to plant grasses on the site.
+Satellite imagery shows greening after 2011.

 Tailings ponds contain a number of toxins that can leak into the groundwater or the Athabasca River.
 The mining and extraction process releases sulfur oxides, nitrogen oxides, hydrocarbons, and fine particulate matter into the atmosphere.